A photo essay and reflections of my experiences in the Volta region of Ghana.

 This precious baby, Anam, which means “gift” in the Ewe language, stole my heart.
 Her whole family did.
 They all have a loving, gentle, warm and nurturing spirit.
 She started coming around, first.
 Her family’s farm is across from the home base I stayed at.
 She’d come to the gate and wait patiently until someone noticed her.
 The students I mentored would become so excited to see her.
 She was one of many kids who often came around, but her spirit definitely stood out.
 She’d often climb on one of the students’ laps and fall asleep or sit quietly sharing her peaceful energy with them.

 Anam truly lives up to her name.
 Ewe names have deep significance and the name that is given to a child is a blessing from his/her parents and ancestors.
-A child is honored with the name in a “Naming Ceremony,” also known as Vinehedego in which the whole family and community, including elders and chiefs come together to recognize and welcome the child into the village.
+A child is honored with the name in a “Naming Ceremony,” also known as Vinehedego in which the whole family and community, including elders and chiefs come together to recognize and welcome the child into the community.
 This is an Ewe tradition that goes back hundreds of years.

 The child is not taken out of the home until he/she has been honored with their name.
 The rite is performed on the 8th day of the child’s birth.
 During the “Naming Ceremony,” libation is offered while the child’s name is being mentioned.